Félix Alonso

-Félix Rafael Alonso Expósito (born 29 December 2000) is a Spanish footballer who plays as a central midfielder for SD Tarazona, on loan from CD Tenerife.
+Félix Rafael Alonso Expósito (born 29 December 2000) is a Spanish footballer who plays as a central midfielder.

 Club career

 Born in Santa Cruz de Tenerife, Canary Islands, Alonso represented CD Tenerife, CD Llamoro and CD Sobradillo as a youth.
 In 2019, after finishing his formation, he joined Tercera División side CD Santa Úrsula.

 Alonso made his senior debut on 25 August 2019, coming on as a second-half substitute in a 1–1 away draw against UD Lanzarote.
 He scored his first senior goal on 28 September, netting his team's third in a 3–1 home win against UD Las Palmas C.

 On 23 June 2020, Alonso returned to Tenerife and was assigned to the B-team also in the fourth division.
 He made his first team debut on 29 May of the following year, replacing fellow youth graduate Javi Alonso in a 2–2 home draw against Real Oviedo in the Segunda División championship.